Last updated: May 14, 2026

 1. Belgian: America’s Workhorse Standard

-Best for: Heavy farm work, logging, and pulling stumps.
+Best for: Heavy farm work, logging, pulling stumps, beginners transitioning from light horses.
+Full Belgian profile →

 2. Clydesdale: The Parade Showstopper

-Best for: Carriage driving, parades, and show hitches.
+Best for: Carriage driving, parades, show hitches, and exhibition.
+Full Clydesdale profile →

 3. Percheron: The Versatile Athlete